MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-02.md

 ---
-title: Azure Spatial Anchors tutorials - 2.
-Getting started with Azure Spatial Anchors
+title: Getting started with Azure Spatial Anchors
 description: Complete this course to learn how to use Azure Spatial Anchors to anchor objects in a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull